Australia–Vietnam relations: Vietnam War and aftermath

-Modern days
+Modern day

-The end of Cold War and Vietnam's normalization of foreign relations, Australia soon re-approached relationship with Vietnam and eventually established relations at 1990s.
+At the end of the Cold War and Vietnam's normalisation of foreign relations, Australia soon deepened its relationship with Vietnam.
 Vietnam is now one of the world's fastest growing economies, and Australia's strategic partner, both being members of CPTPP and a popular destination for Australians, many of whom are former soldiers at the Vietnam War.
-Nonetheless, Australia is also one of the most critical of the violation of human rights in Vietnam done by the communist Government in the country.

-Recently, Vietnam has become more reliant in need to Australia's support to counter growing Chinese influence and aggressive attitudes in South China Sea, which at times has prompted anger from the Chinese Government over Australia's attitude.
+The 2001 to 2011 General Secretary, Nông Đức Mạnh, visited Australia in 2009, upgrading their relationship to “comprehensive partnership”.
+In 2018, to mark the 45th anniversary of diplomatic relations, this was upgraded further to a “strategic partnership”.